hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/smp/README.md

 It is possible to use another nRF chip as a SMP Client.
 My colleague has a sample for this in his [Bluetooth: Central SMP Client DFU sample](https://github.com/simon-iversen/ncs_samples/tree/master/central_smp_client_dfu).

+Performing DFU over a wireless connection is known as Firmware Over The Air (FOTA).

 ## SMP support for MCUboot and NSIB
 MCUboot will work with SMP.
 From the [NSIB docs](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/samples/bootloader/README.html):